ottowsalmela/School-projects/README.md

 # School Projects Repository

-This repository contains documentation for two school projects I worked on.
+This repository contains documentation for school projects I worked on including my thesis.
 Below, you will find a brief overview of each project along with my specific responsibilities.

 ## 1. Bachelor's thesis (FIRST DRAFT)
 ### Overview